KarimBekhtiGalvao/karimbekhtigalvao/README.md

 <img width="128" height="128" alt="p8_11_256" src="https://github.com/user-attachments/assets/3c931deb-401c-45b0-aeef-061ca0efdf16" />

-I love bringing ideas to life with Java, Python, and AI/ML magic - especially when it involves Trains 🚄🚄
+Bringing ideas to life with Java, Python, and AI/ML, especially when it involves Trains 🚄🚄

-Currently crafting smarter systems, from distributed apps to intelligent bots - currently working on AI ChatBots ! 💬
+Currently crafting smart systems, from distributed apps to bots, right now working on AI ChatBots ! 💬

-Always learning, always tinkering — and occasionally breaking things (for science, and more often than not).
+Often tinkering, and occasionally breaking things (for science, and more often than not).